mvujovich/IA22/README.md

 - Allow users to log out from the side menu and return to initial view
 - Sort posts chronologically for all table views of posts
 - Fill "other user profile view" with correct information (fixed)
+- Update posts/post list in real time for all table views
+- Allow user to stay signed in with Firebase Authentication

 ### Dependencies:
 - Firebase Auth